van-dang/DMRI-FEM-Cloud/LocalColab.md

   [I 15:26:49.190 NotebookApp] Use Control-C to stop this server and shut down all kernels (twice to skip confirmation).
   [W 15:26:49.195 NotebookApp] No web browser found: could not locate runnable browser.
   ```
- It is ready to connect
+ It is ready to connect: Google Colab > CONNECT > Connect to local runtime...> Backend port 8888 > CONNECT.

  ##### List Docker containers
   ```bash